 CoAP Message Model

 This is the lowest layer of CoAP.
-This layer deals with UDP exchanging messages between endpoints.
-Each CoAP message has a unique id, this is useful to detect message duplicates.
-A CoAP message is built by these parts:
+Therefore, this layer deals with UDP exchanging messages between endpoints.
+Moreover, each CoAP message has a unique id.
+This is useful to detect message duplicates.
+A CoAP message has these parts:

 - a binary header